Skip to main content

 • on the left:

-• zoom in and out (you can also use the mouse wheel)
+• zoom in and out (or use the mouse wheel)

-• search for an address by opening a text box to enter and execute/cancel the search
+• search for an address via text input

 • show or hide the info window of georeferenced elements